Our meetings take place in Room 2 at Gamlingay Village College at 7:30pm on the second Monday of each month.

 Gamlingay History Society has collected a large amount of archive material over the years which we are gradually digitizing in order to show it on this website.
 We have recently collated the material relating to Gamlingay Railway Station & also the 1887 Gamlingay Jubilee celebration & they are now available to view on the ‘From the archives‘ page.

-We have recently completed our new Gamlingay Guide to the historical buildings and places of interest in the village, and we will be giving away a limited number of these at the Village Show..
-A printed version of this is available at The Eco Hub and an expanded version can be found here.
+Last year we published a leaflet ‘Gamlingay.
+A Guided Tour’ which is an illustrated walk through places of interest in the village, and we will be giving away a limited number of these at the Village Show..
+A printed version of the guide is available at The Eco Hub and an expanded version can be found here.
 Many thanks to Jim Brown for his invaluable assistance on this project.

 In the meantime don’t forget to visit our sister website: Gamlingay Photos to see our huge collection of photos of the village from years gone by.